jwtanx/MedBreviation/README.md

 4. Upload the file (only accept PDF (Text-extractable), PNG, JPG, JPEG at the moment)

 ## Future work
+- [ ] Converting the dataset abbreviation to uppercase for the abbreviations that have no symbol(s)
 - [ ] More general abbreviation to be included
 - [ ] Poppler to convert scanned pdf into picture before passing it into the tesseract